Experienced Church Attorneys and Church Property Disputes

 All of these situations must be handled with the utmost care and sensitivity.
 Governance issues may result in religious employment litigation.
 When a church splits from a denomination, it is more than a matter of conflicting belief systems or leadership squabbles.
 Ownership of church buildings must be settled between a denomination and a congregation that is leaving that denomination.
 Possession and management of endowment funds may also be in question.

 It is often in the best interests of both sides to resolve the property or governance question without resorting to costly litigation.
 However, a desire to settle church building ownership or other questions of congregational control may not be enough to avoid a major lawsuit.
-It is critical to find a well-qualified attorney with experience handling church disputes, both to contain legal fees and to move forward with confidence toward a satisfactory resolution.
+It is critical to find a well-qualified church attorney with experience handling church disputes, both to contain legal fees and to move forward with confidence toward a satisfactory resolution.